Colonel Sanders' - Kentucky Fried Chicken Story

 Colonel Harland Sanders died in Louisville, Kentucky, in 1980 and his wife Claudia died in 1997.

-Kentucky Fried Chicken continues to be a well-known franchise brand, currently ranking #41 on Entrepreneur's "Franchise 500" list, and with over 500 new locations added within the past year.
+Kentucky Fried Chicken continues to be a well-known franchise brand, currently ranking #41 on Entrepreneur's "Franchise 500" list, and with 4,074 locations worldwide as of 2018.